How do the approaches of Qatar and the UAE differ on Ukraine?

 Read more: Qatar reiterates refusal to normalise with Assad regime

-American officials have noted that, not only the Syrian leader’s visit to the UAE, but also the fact that Crown Prince Mohammed bin Zayed has refused to speak to Biden throughout the Russian-Ukrainian war despite his direct conversations with Putin earlier this month.
+American officials have noted that throughout the Russian-Ukrainian war Crown Prince Mohammed bin Zayed has not spoken to Biden yet he has had direct conversation with Putin.
 It is unclear what actions the Biden administration would be willing to take in order to bring the UAE closer to Washington’s orbit of influence and further away from Moscow’s.

 Amid this war between Russia and Ukraine, the UAE and Saudi Arabia are demonstrating how much leverage they believe they have over Washington.
 Meanwhile, Qatar has been trying to support its western allies and partners amid this major international crisis.
 Long after the dust settles in Ukraine, officials in Washington will remember this difference.